The Origins of Performance Issues when Integrating Data

-The second issue is a result of bad data integration architecture.
-This happens when core data integration performance requirements have been poorly formulated, or wrongly understood.
+- The second issue is a result of bad data integration architecture.
+This happens when core data integration performance requirements have been poorly formulated or misunderstood.
 The mistake leads to wrong technology or approach selection.

 What’s so dramatic about it?
-Well, let’s think.
-Why someone starts data integration initiative?
-Let’s say, to have a better look and access to data needed for business.
-If this data doesn’t appear in target systems when it needed by the business process, the goal of data integration initiative was not achieved.
+The answer is, because someone starts a data integration initiative to have a better view and access to data needed for business.
+If this information doesn’t appear in target systems when it is requested by a decision-maker, the goal of a data integration initiative is not achieved.